mgis-architects/cassandra/README.md

 # cassandra

 ## What does it do
-Installs a single node within a three node Cassandra cluster
+Installs a three node Cassandra cluster

 built via https://github.com/mgis-architects/terraform/tree/master/azure/cassandra